-In this episode of the Commerce Journey Podcast, Brian and Cory discuss how to find or create your adversary and why it's important to the success of your business.
+In this episode of the Commerce Journey Podcast, Brian and Cory discuss how to find your adversary — or create one — and why this kind of storytelling is crucial to the success of your business.

 You can listen to the audio:

 There are several ways to subscribe to the Commerce Journey podcast:

 - Follow us on Spotify

 - Subscribe to our YouTube channel

 YouTube, in particular, will have videos that are not otherwise on the podcast feeds.

 Machine Transcript – Finding or Creating Your Adversary

 Hello, and welcome to Commerce Journey in the Commerce Journey podcast.
 My name is Brian Krogsgard.
 I'm here with Cory Miller.
 Hey, Cory.